sukantg/eth-slovakia-2025/README.md

 # 🚀 CryptoBlink — Phone-Based Crypto Payment System

-CryptoBlink is a simple and secure crypto payment system that lets users send and receive cryptocurrency using just a **phone number** — inspired by Poland’s BLIK system, but powered by **Ethereum and Web3**.
+CryptoBlink is a simple and secure crypto payment system that lets users send and receive cryptocurrency using just a **phone number** — inspired by Poland's BLIK system, but powered by **Ethereum and Web3**.

 ---